|

 A 10 page research paper on Carl Rogers and his humanistic approach.
 The writer traces the development of Rogers' theories from the 1960's through the 80's when he finally began to construct more concrete theories about human nature and cultures.
 The writer stresses that one of the broad dimensions of Rogers' humanistic approach is his emphasis on becoming--on change rather than on a person's present identity.
 Ultimately, the humanistic aspect of Rogers' later work is regarded as one of his inherently most important contributions.
 Bibliography lists approximately 15 sources.

-Filename: Rogercar.wps
+Filename: Rogercar.doc

 Paper Title: Carl Rogers' Humanistic Approach